Mathematical Anatomy of Neutrino Decoherence in Red Turbulence: A Fractional Calculus Approach: Conclusion

 In this work, we have established a comprehensive exact mathematical framework for analyzing neutrino decoherence in power-law correlated turbulent matter, as encountered in core-collapse supernovae.
 Our approach bridges the theoretical foundations of fractional calculus with practical applications in neutrino astrophysics, providing rigorous analytical solutions that capture the full non-Markovian dynamics of flavor evolution.

-The central achievement of this work is the development of a physically motivated regularization scheme for the ultraviolet divergence that arises in power-law correlation functions when the spectral index $\nu \geq 1$.
-By introducing an exponential cutoff $\exp(-\epsilon/t)$ at the dissipation time scale $\epsilon$, we ensure mathematical consistency of all integrals and operators while preserving the essential power-law behavior in the inertial range.
-This regularization enables a well-defined fractional calculus representation of the exact non-Markovian master equation, obtained through the Nakajima-Zwanzig projection technique for classical Gaussian noise.
+The central achievement of this work is the development of a physically motivated renormalization scheme for the ultraviolet divergence that arises in power-law correlation functions when the spectral index $\nu \geq 1$.
+Using the Hadamard finite-part definition of the kernel and analytic continuation in Laplace space, we isolate the ultraviolet local term and absorb it into a renormalized oscillation frequency $\Delta_m^{\mathrm{ren}}$.
+This procedure preserves the pure fractional power-law kernel and therefore the Mittag-Leffler structure of the exact non-Markovian solution obtained from the Nakajima-Zwanzig framework.

 We derive the exact Laplace-space solution for the neutrino survival probability, expressed in the compact form, and obtain time-domain solutions analytically expressed through Mittag-Leffler functions $E_{\alpha,\beta}(z)$.
 These special functions naturally emerge as the fundamental building blocks of the solution, revealing the intrinsic mathematical structure of the decoherence process.